 - Diagnosis of neurodivergence, and supports for managing your neurodivergence in everyday life.

-The piece of the support puzzle I offer is around identifying and shifting past trauma, releasing stuck beliefs and feelings, and reconnecting you with the core of who you are – a core that often gets lost when we’re busy trying to fit in with everything else around us.
-I also support people with their high sensitivity.
+The piece of the support puzzle I offer is around identifying and understanding your giftedness and high sensitivity/overexcitability, releasing stuck beliefs and feelings, and reconnecting you with the core of who you are – a core that often gets lost when we’re busy trying to fit in with everything else around us.
 Take a look at what I offer.